-- heavy menstrual bleeding (HMB); possible intermenstrual/post-coital bleeding - anaemia (due to HMB) - dysmenorrhoea associated with heavy bleeding - pressure symptoms (bowel, bladder, dyspareunia) - pelvic pain and swelling (large uterus) - reproductive dysfunction (subfertility, pregnancy loss).
+- heavy menstrual bleeding; possible intermenstrual/post-coital bleeding - anaemia (due to heavy menstrual bleeding) - dysmenorrhoea associated with heavy bleeding - pressure symptoms (bowel, bladder, dyspareunia) - pelvic pain and swelling (large uterus) - reproductive dysfunction (subfertility, pregnancy loss).

-More information can be found in the RCN's Women's Health Pocket Cards at: rcn.org.uk/professional-development/publications/rcn-womens-health-cards-uk-pub-009289
+More information can be found in the RCN's Women's Health Pocket Cards at: rcn.org.uk/ Professional-Development/publications/womens-health-pocket-guide-uk-pub-010-898

-Heavy menstrual bleeding (HMB)
+Heavy menstrual bleeding

-HMB is a common debilitating problem affecting one in three women at some stage in their life, particularly over the age of 35.
+Heavy menstrual bleeding is a common debilitating problem affecting one in three women at some stage in their life, particularly over the age of 35.
 It can have a major impact on a woman's quality of life.